Novalnet-AG/orocommerce-payment-integration-novalnet/README.md

 3. Include Merchant Details in the shop admin panel
 4. Activate & configure the preferred payment types in your shop admin panel
 ## License
-See our License Agreement at: <a href="https://www.novalnet.de/payment-plugins/kostenlos/lizenz"> https:www.novalnet.de/payment-plugins/kostenlos/lizenz </a>
+See our License Agreement at: https://www.novalnet.com/payment-plugins/free/license
 ## Documentation & Support
 For more information about the Novalnet Payment Plugin for OroCommerce and pricing, please get in touch with us:  <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a> or +49 89 9230683-20<br>